sistedes/sistedes.template/README.md

 * `ejemplo-articulo-regular-en.pdf`: Example file, showing a regular paper written in English (result).
 * `ejemplo-articulo-regular-es.tex`: Example file, showing a regular paper written in Spanish (sources).
 * `ejemplo-articulo-regular-es.pdf`: Example file, showing a regular paper written in Spanish (result).
-* `ejemplo-relevante-revista.tex`: Example file demonstrating the submission of the abstract and metadata of an already published (in a journal) relevant paper (sources).
+* `ejemplo-articulo-relevante-en.tex`: Example file demonstrating the submission of the abstract and metadata of an already published (in a conference or a journal) relevant paper (sources).
-* `ejemplo-relevante-revista.pdf`: Example file demonstrating the submission of the abstract and metadata of an already published (in a journal) relevant paper (result).
+* `ejemplo-articulo-relevante-en.pdf`: Example file demonstrating the submission of the abstract and metadata of an already published (in a conference or a journal) relevant paper (result).
-* `ejemplo-relevante-congreso.tex`: Example file demonstrating the submission of the abstract and metadata of an already published (in a conference) relevant paper (sources).
-* `ejemplo-relevante-congreso.pdf`: Example file demonstrating the submission of the abstract and metadata of an already published (in a conference) relevant paper (result).
 * `LICENSE.txt`: The license file (CC BY 4.0).
 * `README.md`: This file.